Sewer56/sewer56-archives-nx/docs/Specification/Dictionaries.md

 !!! info "These are [XXH3] hashes of the dictionary content."

+## Runtime Usage

+The information will be used at runtime in the following manner:

+1. Create an array where `block index` (u32) -> `dictionary index` (u8) is stored.
+   So dictionary for block 0 is at index 0.
+2. This array terminates at last block index where a dictionary is used.
+3. If requested block index is out of range, assume no dictionary was used.

+Because during packing files are usually sorted in size ascending order, and big files are usually not using dictionaries, this means we will get fairly efficient memory usage.

 ## Reference Numbers

 !!! info "For reference numbers, see [Research: Dictionaries] and [Research: Decode Speed]"